DoryeLEsteras/QuantumTools/docs/source/user_guide/create_inputs/create_wannier.rst

 Usage
 =====

 This script analyzes the presence of magnetism and/or spin-orbit coupling, and creates the inputs necessary to run Wannier90 calculations.
 It is one of the most useful scripts but also the one that requires more flags.

 .. code-block:: console

-   create_wannier.py -input qe.scf.in -kpath hex -k 6 6 6 -nbands 90 -nwan 13 -mo -5 -Mo 5 -mi 0 -Mi 2 -orb Cr:d I:p,s
+   create_wannier.py -input /mydir/qe.scf.in -kpath hex -k 6 6 6 -nbands 90 -nwan 13 -mo -5 -Mo 5 -mi 0 -Mi 2 -orb Cr:d I:p,s

 This execution will create the corresponding files to perform the calculations.
 In this example, I selected the projectors, windows, number of bands...
 All these flags are explained below.

 .. warning::
    As explained in 'create_bands.py', the path library is under development, you can see the available paths in 'create_wannier.py -h'.

 Options
 =======